What's in an Audience Panel Report? (And Why It's Different From Traditional Focus Groups)

 Let’s walk through what you actually receive.
 We ran a Coinbase video ad through Chorus, and here’s the anatomy of the report.

 Question-by-Question Analysis: Here’s where the depth lives.
-Each question from your selected rubrics gets its own breakdown: aggregate score, score distribution across Virtual Voices, and representative quotes.
-You’re not just seeing “7.2 on message clarity”—you’re seeing which Virtual Voices found it crystal clear versus which thought it was trying too hard.
+Each question from your selected rubrics gets its own breakdown: aggregate score, score distribution across audience perspectives, and representative quotes.
+You’re not just seeing “7.2 on message clarity”—you’re seeing which audience perspectives found it crystal clear versus which thought it was trying too hard.
 The quotes let you hear the reasoning in their own words.
-One Virtual Voice might say the CTA felt “aggressive for a first impression” while another calls it “appropriately confident.”
+One audience perspective might say the CTA felt “aggressive for a first impression” while another calls it “appropriately confident.”
 Both are useful.
 Neither would have spoken up in a room full of strangers eating pastries.

-Individual Virtual Voice Perspectives: Each Virtual Voice gets a dedicated section showing their background (who they are, what they value, how they make decisions) and their key takeaways from your creative.
+Individual Audience Perspectives: Each audience perspective gets a dedicated section showing their background (who they are, what they value, how they make decisions) and their key takeaways from your creative.
 This is where pattern recognition happens.
-When your skeptical Virtual Voice and your enthusiastic one both flag the same concern, that’s a signal.
+When your skeptical audience perspective and your enthusiastic one both flag the same concern, that’s a signal.
 When only your high-income segment responds to a luxury positioning, that’s targeting insight.
 Traditional focus groups rarely give you clean persona-level analysis because real humans don’t fit neatly into segments—they’re influenced by what everyone else just said.

 Actionable Recommendations: The report closes with specific, prioritized recommendations based on the aggregate findings.
-Not “consider improving trust signals” but “add a specific security credential or social proof element in the first 10 seconds to address the trust gap identified by the majority of Virtual Voices.”
+Not “consider improving trust signals” but “add a specific security credential or social proof element in the first 10 seconds to address the trust gap identified by the majority of audience perspectives.”
 This is where the rubber meets the road—or where the spice meets the worm, depending on your reference frame.

 How This Differs from Traditional Focus Groups